Maine-et-Loire

 The south-west is the least visited region of Maine-et-Loire, and centred around the town of Cholet, lacking major monuments but still a pleasant town to explore and with a famous Textile Museum.

-You can also visit Saint-Florent-le-Vieil, a small town to the west of Maine-et-Loire known for its views across the Loire and for its 14th century Abbey Church, dating from the 14th century and in romanesque style.
+You can also visit Saint-Florent-le-Vieil, a small town to the west of Maine-et-Loire known for its views across the Loire and for its 14th century Abbey Church, and in romanesque style.

 Countryside